 This Commission consists of nine members and is appointed by the Governing Body.
 The Commission is to investigate alleged unfair or discriminatory practices among diverse groups of our citizens in regard to discrimination, segregation and separation based on the race, religion, color, sex, age, physical handicap, national origin, or ancestry of individuals in the securing or holding of employment, public accommodations and housing.
 The Human Relations Coordinator is appointed by the City Manager.

 Members serve a three-year term which expires on May 1 and may serve no more than two consecutive three-year terms .
-This Commission meets on the 2nd Monday of each month at 5:30 p.m. in the City Conference Room 1AB.
+This Commission meets on the 2nd Monday of every other month at 5:30 p.m. in the City Conference Room 1AB.

 (Ord. #1141 - re-established the Commission.)